A diaphragmatic hernia is a birth

 - Ultrasound of the heart

 (echocardiogram).
-This shows if your baby has problems with the heart and
+This test shows if your baby has problems with the heart and

 Neonatal intensive care unit (NICU)